 Best Emergency Radios

-Pop quiz, how many instances in your lifetime do you think you will need an emergency radio?
-To be honest, this answer will probably be very low but the funny thing about emergencies is they do not wait for you to be ready.
+The funny thing about emergencies is they don’t wait for you to be ready.
 As such, an emergency radio is a device that everyone should own.
 Due to their design, they are ready for just about anything.
-This includes the power as most will have solar and hand-cranking capabilities.
-But, just like any other radio, in the case of an emergency, you want a radio with good-to-excellent reception.
-However, not every model will be sufficient enough for you and as such, we have listed the ten best that you can get your hands on.
+This includes a power outage, as most will have solar and hand-cranking capabilities.
+An emergency radio will have you covered for many emergencies you may find yourself in.
+When choosing your radio you want to be able to rely on the signal in the case of an emergency, which means you need a radio with a good-to-excellent reception, so make sure you do your homework before you buy.
+Check out our top picks below.

 There are a few ways that you can charge the lithium battery and the two most common, in emergencies, will be via the solar panel and hand crank.
 Speaking of which, the FRX5-BT’s hand crank is one of the most efficient versions out there.